From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 The unique combination of letters in “Bordeaux” can be challenging.
 It is frequently mispronounced as “Bore-dee-oh” or “Bor-dex” instead of the correct pronunciation, which is “Bor-doh,” pronounced as “Bor-doh” with a silent “x” at the end.

-LIVE IN BORDEAUX:
+LIVING IN BORDEAUX:

 Bordeaux has a reputation for being stuffy, pompous and bourgeois, partly due to the long history of producing exceptional wines associated with exclusivity, formal occasions and high prices.
 But bourgeois isn’t all that it used to be.
 As of late, Bordeaux is trying to shake its aristocratic vibe and appeal to the younger generation with affordable wine good enough for the table every day.

-VISIT BORDEAUX:
+VISITING BORDEAUX:

 Cité-du-Vin is a new world-class wine museum in a futuristic building made with aluminum and glass overlooking the Garonne, which cost €62 million.
 It houses wine bottles from every wine-producing country in the world- more than 80 in total.
 Trust me when I say there is nothing else like it in Europe, and it’s a must-see.